rc-collins/coupleofidgits/src/site/about.md

 ## What is this?

 CW's Supernatural has been on TV since 2005 and is now available to watch on Netflix from the beginning.
-"Couple of Idgits" is an episode by episode podcast taking a look at Supernatural and breaking it down.
+"Couple of Idjits" is an episode by episode podcast taking a look at Supernatural and breaking it down.

 Penny is a stay at home wife whos first love is her dogs.
 Behind them are Superhero/Sci-Fi movies TV shows, but she has never read a comic book in her life. odd.